valendesigns/option-tree/readme.txt

 Stable tag: 2.0rc4
 License: GPLv2

 Theme Options UI Builder for WordPress.
-A simple way to create & save Theme Options for free or premium themes.
+A simple way to create & save Theme Options and Meta Boxes for free or premium themes.

 == Description ==